browsermedia/bcms_cas/README.markdown

 make any configuration changes in your rails project.

 ## C. Installing/Configuring the Module
-To install a BrowserCMS module follow the instructions here http://www.browsercms.org/doc/guides/html/installing_modules.html .
+To install a BrowserCMS module see the following instructions http://www.browsercms.org/doc/guides/html/installing_modules.html .
+After you add the gem to your environment.rb, run the following command to generate the necessary configuration files.

+    $ ./script/generate bcms_cas

-After that you will need to configure the module point to the correct CAS server.
-Create a file called config/initializers/bcms_cas.rb and add the following to it:
+This will generate several files.
+You will then need to edit one of them to point to the CAS server.
+Edit the config/initializers/bcms_cas.rb and change the server_url value to whatever domain name your cas server is located at.
+The file should look similar to this:

     Cas::Module.configure do |config|
       config.server_url = "https://cas.yourdomainname.com"
     end

-Make sure your SITE_DOMAIN variable in production/development is correctly set to the right top level domain.
+Next edit the production.rb to make sure your SITE_DOMAIN variable in production is correctly set to the right top level domain.
 This will be needed to allow redirects between the servers to happen correctly (it requires Absolute URLs).
-For example, in config/environments/production.rb:

     SITE_DOMAIN="www.yourdomainname.com"